 Legendary NASCAR driver Brendan Gaughan is in semi-retirement but that doesn’t mean his life, or the way he drives, has gotten any slower.

-The 43-year-old will compete in both Cup Series and Xfinity Series races in 2019.
-He’ll represent Bear Motorsports in the No.62 Chevrolet Camaro ZL1 at Monster Energy events and part-time in Xfinity races for Richard Childress Racing in their No. 3 Camaro.
+The 43-year-old competed in both Cup Series and Xfinity Series races in 2019.
+He represented Bear Motorsports in the No.62 Chevrolet Camaro ZL1 at Monster Energy events and part-time in Xfinity races for Richard Childress Racing in their No. 3 Camaro.

 In this article, we’ll explore Brendan Gaughan’s legendary driving career including bio, stats, career highlights and lots more.